blardtony/symfony-frankenphp/README.md

 ## Getting Started

 1. Clone this repository
+2. Create a `.env.local` file in the project root and set the APP_SECRET variable
-2. Run `make start` to build and start the containers
+3. Run `make start` to build and start the containers
-3. Access the application at `http://localhost:8080`
+4. Access the application at `http://localhost:8080`

 ## Available Make commands